Find out about having, or applying for, a credit card if you have cancer.

 You can apply for a credit card from any bank in the UK.
-The fact that you may have cancer, or have had cancer in the past, does not prejudice your application for a card, nor will it affect your possession of a card.
-The same applies even if your cancer is incurable.
-The credit card issuer will not ask about your state of health and you are not obliged to tell them either your diagnosis or the likely outcome (your prognosis).
+The credit card issuer will not ask about your state of health and you’re not obliged to tell them either your diagnosis or the likely outcome (your prognosis).

+You might have to disclose your medical history to get payment protection insurance.
 Payment protection is a type of insurance that covers credit card repayments if you are unable to meet them because of ill health or unemployment.
-Because it is a form of insurance, you may have to disclose your medical history.

-If you have an existing credit card debt, you could transfer the debt to another credit card.
+You could transfer any existing credit card debt you have to another credit card.
 Most companies offer special terms to do this, which may save you money.
 At the time of writing, many are offering 0% for the first 15 months after you transfer.